edwarddavis1/universal_dynamic_embedding_with_testing/README.md

 # Universal Stable Dynamic Graph Embedding with Robust Hypothesis Testing

+This repository contains methods an experiments from the paper: [A Simple and Powerful Framework for Stable Dynamic Network Embedding](https://arxiv.org/abs/2311.09251).

 This repository implements a collection of spectral and skip-gram dynamic network embedding methods.
 This repo compares how well different methods can encode planted structure in simulated dynamic networks through the use of a hypothesis test.
 The methods are also applied to a dynamic flight network to see whether they can encode both the periodic nature of the network, as well as represent the disruption caused by the COVID-19 pandemic on air traffic.

 ## Getting Started